r-dark-skull/r-security/pico-ctf/flag-shop-general-skills.md

 ---
-description: The problem is about exploiting C program vulnerable to Integer Overflow
+description: 'The problem is about exploiting C program vulnerable to Integer Overflow'
 ---

 # Flag Shop